St. Dennis

 The existing residents will not have to move, and the rent will not increase because of this development (increases allowed by the Residential Tenancies Act will still apply).

-Existing and new residents would be able to enjoy new programmed outdoor spaces, which might include:
+Existing and new residents will be able to enjoy new programmed outdoor spaces, which include a new public park and dog relief area.

-There will also be additional walkways throughout the entire site to make it easier for people to walk through the site and connect to the nearby streets.
+There will also be additional walkways throughout the entire site to make it easier for people to walk both within and around the site and connect to the nearby streets.

-We encourage anyone who is interested in providing their feedback to reach out to the project team through the contact form below, email us at info@StDennisGrenoble.com or call 647-478-4918.
+Please feel free to contact us using either the contact form below, email us at info@StDennisGrenoble.com, or call 647-478-4918.
 A member of our team will get back to you shortly.
-Any consultation opportunities for the community will be posted on this website when they become available.

 The Team